MarcoLodini/windows365/Windows365/link/update-behavior-control.md

 When an update is available and detected by a device that is powered on, the device:

 1. Silently downloads the update.
-2. Installs the update during the next reboot, or at 3AM when the device is not in use.
+2. Installs the update during the next reboot or at 3 AM when the device isn't in use.

 Driver and firmware updates occur separately from OS updates, and are also applied during a reboot.